Sagar-modelling/Line-Segmentation_OpenCV/README.md

 # Line-Segmentation_OpenCV
-Line Segmentation of IAM Forms using OpenCV.
+Line Segmentation and prediction of cropped image from IAM Forms using OpenCV.